Toyota Prius and many related hybrid meta-links

 Article about synthetic oil and engine life.

-Good reasons to run higher tire pressure in police vehicles.
+Good reasons to run higher tire pressure in police vehicles, as well as any others.
+Sidewall or better is perfectly safe for a modern car tire.

 http://techno-fandom.org/~hobbit/cars/valvestem/